LucasDedieu/NoiseResilientHistopathology/README.md

 ```console
 pip install -r requirements.txt
 ```
 Please note: For embedding extractions, CTranspath and Pathoduet require two different versions of timm.
 Make sure you have the appropriate version for each of them.

+If you want to use PathoDuet or RetCCL backbones, you need to import their repositories to the root.

 ## How To Run
 ##### Image Datasets